 Why would you do this?
 Well, there are many people out there that claim it works well.
 It does.
 The Bag A Bug system from Spectracide works great as a lure.
-It’s floral scent smells very similar to the Ragosa Rose bush as far as I’m concerned, but does it protect your ornamentals and lawn from grubs?
+Its floral scent smells very similar to the Ragosa Rosebush as far as I’m concerned, but does it protect your ornamentals and lawn from grubs?

-There is a big misconception out there that if you are catching bag fulls of these beetles you are wining the battle.
+There is a big misconception out there that if you are catching bag fulls of these beetles you are winning the battle.
 HA!
 Not a chance!
 They say that each Bag A Bug is good for 5000 square feet.
 Ok so if your entire turf area is 10,000 square feet and you put out 2 of these what does that tell the beetles?
 “This property has quite the party going on” That is the last thing you want these guys to be thinking.
 IF (and that is a big IF) you do use these, you want them as far away from what you are trying to protect as possible!
-Since Japanese beetles are a flying insect, they will move around looking to mate and to find food.
+Since Japanese beetles are flying insects, they will move around looking to mate and to find food.
 If they are hungry, they will try to eat what is close.
 If that is the case, then putting a bag a bug directly onto one of their primary food sources is not the most intelligent idea.
 “Maybe I’ll have a few bites of this nice Maple leaf before I try to find that good looking lady beetle”.
 Not a good idea when one bag can hold upwards of 4000 beetles.
-If they sense that there are bunch of dead beetles around they may not want to enter anyway.
+If they sense that there are a bunch of dead beetles around they may not want to enter anyway.

 Related Services you should consider.